 Tom Matthews started out as a slightly old fashioned and sexist but basically sympathetic character to a foul mouthed misogynist, most of that behavior being triggered by LaGuerta.

-On Doctor Who, Brigadier Lethbridge-Stewart was introduced in Season 5 and made a regular in Season 7, serving as an action-oriented non-scientific foil for the Doctor.
+Brigadier Lethbridge-Stewart was introduced in Season 5 and made a regular in Season 7, serving as an action-oriented non-scientific foil for the Doctor.
 Despite being a somewhat stubborn and closed-minded military man who depended upon the Doctor in dire circumstances, he was shown in his first 2 seasons as crafty and capable.
 Starting in Season 8, his most obvious traits were magnified.
 It got so bad that by Season 10 he was incapable of getting anything done when the Doctor was away, failed to understand even simple scientific principles, and was incredulous of any unusual phenomenon.
 This trend was reversed somewhat when his character was reintroduced in Season 20 after an absence of 7 years.

-For that matter, every incarnation of the Doctor has gone through this to one extent or another, where certain quirks and personality traits seem to become more magnified the longer any one actor stays in the role.
+Every incarnation of the Doctor has gone through this to one extent or another, where certain quirks and personality traits seem to become more magnified the longer any one actor stays in the role.

 In later Classic series stories the Cybermen seem to be in a weaker state, which could explain their desire for more Cyber-conversion.